 Try it at your desk:

 Concrete manipulatives are objects that can be viewed and held to show how math concepts are connected.
-The Equals PreK contains instructional materials designed to teach foundational math skills.
+Equals PreK contains instructional materials designed to teach foundational math skills.
 It contains objects and strategies that address the learning needs of a variety of student ability and age levels.
 Visit the T-TAC ODU Library to borrow both the Equals PreK and the Equals PreK Manipulative Kit to try concrete manipulatives with your students.

 Try it on a computer: